culler/llamar/README.rst

 Name Resolution protocol `LLMNR
 <https://en.wikipedia.org/wiki/Link_Local_Multicast_Name_Resolution>`_.
-It currently depends on the iproute command to locate network interfaces on the host system, and hence only runs only on linux systems which provide iproute.
+It currently depends on the iproute command to locate network interfaces on the host system, and hence only runs on linux systems which provide iproute.
 However, the protocol implementation is not system dependent so, with a modest amount of additional work, Llamar could also be made to work on other systems.